remeBEE/remeBEE/README.md

 i feel like I dont know how to code even though I can

 currently working on a custom system for foundry vtt for the *Draw Steel* system developed by MCDM.
-Theres no official foundry module as of now, so I thought itd be fun to try and make my own :\)
+Theres no official foundry module as of now, so I thought itd be interesting to try and make my own

 i mostly only know java as of right now, its the only thing my school has taught me but Im trying to branch out